 One task of Northwest Suburban Integration School District (NWSISD) is to coordinate transportation for students attending a magnet school outside of their resident district.
-For over eight years, NWSISD has contracted with K-12 Transportation Management Services (K-12 Trans) to handle our transportation needs.
 Our goal is to bring safe and efficient routing solutions to a multi-district and geographically large transportation area.
-This sometimes requires bus stop criteria that differ from many school district transportation guidelines.
-As always, our primary goals are safety and reliable transportation.
+This sometimes requires bus stop criteria that differs from many school district transportation guidelines.
+As always, our primary goal is safety and reliable transportation.
 Below you will find information concerning School Closings, Winter Weather, Address Changes, Transportation Routes, Daycare, and Joint Custody.
 Only students enrolled through NWSISD can receive busing through NWSISD.
 Siblings who are not enrolled through NWSISD cannot be transported by NWSISD.

 Decisions about school closings or late start are made by the individual districts that comprise NWSISD.
 If school is cancelled or has a late start due to inclement weather or there is a situational closure, such as a power outage or water main break, the individual schools/districts will announce this information on their websites as well as on local television news media: WCCO-TV (channel 4), KSTP-TV (channel 5), KMSP-TV (channel 9), KARE-TV (channel 11).

 Emergency and/or weather related:

 If the student’s resident district is closed and the serving district is open, NWSISD will not provide transportation to or from school.
 If families elect to bring their student to school that day they will also be responsible for transportation home.

 If the student’s serving district or magnet school is closed, NWSISD will not provide transportation to the school or any other location on that day.